ginzahatemi/DEV-bot/README.md

 ## TODO

-- Update the `/mcap` command to show short format eg:- 24.45M
 - Implement the `/linkwallet [wallet_address]` command: Allow users to link their wallets.
 - Implement `/total-price` command which will take an amount input from the user and return the USD price of that amount of DEV token